 9.00 am.
 A dismal night’s sleep.
 Therefore, I eased myself into the morning’s work by, first, reviewing yesterday evening’s harvest of samples from the ‘singing nun’ sources.
 I’ve assiduously avoided using sections of tracks that include singing.
-Under the condition imposed by my alterations to the original recording, Debbie Reynolds’ voice, while sober and plaintive, sounds like a walrus crooning in the shower.
+Under the condition imposed by my alterations to the original recording, Debbie Reynolds’ voice, while sober and plaintive, sounds like a walrus crooning in the shower, when slowed down.
 Vocalisation betrays the processes governing the recomposition; one can hear the inversion of the sound envelop and the ‘slowed downness’ too readily.
 11.00 am.
 I actually took a tea break for twenty minutes, in the old fashioned sense of drinking without also working.

 Some regulative maxims: